-You have several options for responding to this order.
-To report your commitment to act in response to the test order, you must submit an Initial Response to EPA within 90 days of the issuance of this Order.
+You have several options for responding to this Order.
+To report your commitment to act in response to this Order, you must submit an Initial Response to EPA within 90 days of the issuance of this Order.

 Please complete the Initial Response Form for Individual Order Recipients (Enclosure B), which EPA has pre-populated with basic information about this Order, the chemical and your contact information.
-Follow the mailing instructions in section V.D. of this Order to submit this form to EPA by the due date for the initial response that is indicated on page 1 of this Order.
+Follow the mailing instructions in Section V.D. of this Order to submit this form to EPA by the due date for the initial response that is indicated on page 1 of this Order.

-You have several potential response actions from which to choose, each response option involves specific procedures that you must follow:
+You have several potential response actions from which to choose, each response option involves specific procedures that you must follow if you choose that response option.